 fun song-age(s :: ITunesSong) -> Number: 2016 - s.year where: song-age(lver) is 71 song-age(so) is 1 song-age(wnkkhs) is 57 end

-casesexpression has several branches: exactly as many as there are in the data definition.
-Each branch corresponds to one of the variants.
+cases, as we saw for lists.
+We create one branch for each of the variants.
 Thus, if we wanted to compute advice for a driver based on a traffic light’s state, we might write:

 fun advice(c :: TLColor) -> String: cases (TLColor) c: | Red => "wait!" | Yellow => "get ready..." | Green => "go!" end end

 What if you leave out a variant?
 Leave out the

 In this example, the variants had no fields.
 But if the variant has

 fields, Pyret expects you to list names of variables for those fields,